tejaswini-ravate/LP-3-SPPU/README.md

 # LP-3-SPPU

-Here You get LP-3 Code of SPPU for (DAA, ML and BT)
+This repository contains the practical code for LP-3 subjects of SPPU:

+DAA (Design and Analysis of Algorithms)

+ML (Machine Learning)

+BT (Blockchain Technology)